-Investment theme: Building social networks
+Investment theme: Growing social networks

 to contribute towards running a programme on financial capability and money management for women at risk.